 How social media has changed the fashion industry - BBC Newsbeat.
 Social Media - The Fashionable Form of Marketing!
 A common misconception is that social media marketing is only appropriate for businesses serving the mass market.

 Smart mirrors turn into screens, displaying the catwalk version of the item shoppers are trying on.
 This 160-year-old luxury brand has merged the digital and physical elements of shopping seamlessly to deliver an experience that is equal parts technology and fashion.
 Fashion and technology are not traditional bedfellows, but the imperative for fashion marketers is clear: it’s crucial to integrate technology into every customer touchpoint, both online and offline.
-Most importantly, it’s a mutually beneficial relationship—fashion makes technology more appealing to a style-conscious customer base.
 Can luxury brands do social media? - everything different.
 Famous in many circles for its enthused adoption of any and all new communication paths, Burberry has once again added to the social media fray with a new campaign, powered by Google, titled Burberry Kisses.

 The fashion industry's contribution to the British economy is an estimated £26bn - that's twice the size of the car industry's and nearly as big as the contribution from housing, according to the British Fashion Council.
 It is not just dresses and handbags, but also design and manufacturing that make the sector the largest part of the so-called creative industries, which include marketing, etc. It's an important part of the services sector that makes up around four-fifths of the economy.
 And services has powered the economic recovery, which I have written about before.
 I wrote then that it was a tougher sector to picture than say manufacturing cars which is tangible.
 Consumer & Shopper Insights.
 After a slow start, luxury fashion has earned its place in the digital universe.